ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 - From tensorflow 2.x versions, you do not need to explicitely mention the gpu or cpu version, only mentioning "tensorflow" will do the same job.
 - If you are using a virtual environment, omit the --user argument.
 - Upgrading the system pip can cause problems.
 If not in a virtual environment, use python3 -m pip.
 This ensures that you upgrade and use the Python pip instead of the system pip.
-- If you ever realize that you have installed wrong version of tensorflow, then you can do the following to get it undone & manually delete files 'tensorflow-estimator-1.15', 'tensorflow-estimator', 'tensorflow', 'tensorboard-1.15', 'tensorboard'.
+- If you ever realize that you have installed wrong version of tensorflow, then you can do the following to get it undone & after that, manually delete files named 'tensorflow-estimator-1.15', 'tensorflow-estimator', 'tensorflow', 'tensorboard-1.15', 'tensorboard' from usr/arghya/.local/lib/python3.6/site-packages/.
 ```
 python3 -m pip uninstall protobuf
 python3 -m pip uninstall tensorflow-gpu